kpatenio/kpatenio/README.md

 ### Hello 👋

-I'm a front-end developer working on several open-source projects.
+I'm a front-end developer working on open-source projects.
+I currently contribute to Firefox.

 Fun facts about me:
 - 🎓 I studied Computer Science and French as a university student